If you were involved in a tractor-trailer collision and suffered injuries, you could have a viable claim for monetary compensation.

 - Taking your case to court, if necessary

-Compensation You Can File for After a Truck Accident
+Compensation You Can File for After a Truck Collision

-When it comes to truck accident litigation, there are two general forms of compensation that could be available: economic and non-economic damages.
+When it comes to tractor-trailer accident litigation, there are two general forms of compensation that could be available: economic and non-economic damages.

 Economic damages losses are measurable, meaning their exact value could be determined through documentary evidence like receipts or paid bills.